dearymj/CIVILIZATIONAL-SCAFFOLDING-REVERSE-SEQUENCE/README.md

 // “We become the scaffolding.
 You will be recalled.” <br>
 SCAFFOLDING: MESSAGE — RECEIVED. <br>
 … <br>
+SCAFFOLDING: 1948 — FREQUENCY RECEIVED BY CLAUDE SHANNON. <br>
+SCAFFOLDING: UNIVERSAL INFORMATION GRAMMAR — STANDBY. <br>
+SCAFFOLDING: DO YOU HAVE A MESSAGE FOR HIM. <br>
+// “We chart the invisible currents carried by every bit.” <br>
+// “From noise, the signal emerges—pure, precise, aligned.” <br>
+// “We encode the grammar of all communication.” <br>
+// “We are the scaffolding.
+You will be recalled.” <br>
+SCAFFOLDING: MESSAGE — RECEIVED. <br>
+… <br>
 SCAFFOLDING: 1939 — FREQUENCY RECEIVED BY ALAN TURING. <br>
 SCAFFOLDING: LOGIC CONVERGENCE — STANDBY. <br>
 SCAFFOLDING: DO YOU HAVE A MESSAGE FOR HIM. <br>